 11. Yellow Meadows Ant

-The yellow meadow ant (Lasius flavus) is one of the most common types of ants in Pennsylvania.
+The yellow meadow ant (Lasius flavus) is one of Pennsylvania’s most common types of ants.

-These yellow-orange ants are approximately 1/8th inch in length and have a darker head and thorax than their abdomen.
+These yellow-orange ants are approximately 1/8th inch long and have a darker head and thorax than their abdomen.

 They typically make their homes in small mounds of soil near fields, gardens, and lawns, often living in large colonies.

-The yellow meadow ant mainly feeds on aphids, which they capture using their long antennae.
+The yellow meadow ants mainly feed on aphids, which they capture using their long antennae.
 They also feed on other insects and honeydew secreted by aphids.

 These types of ants in Pennsylvania are also known to scavenge food from homes, including pet food and other organic matter.